markcheret/cheret-de/content/posts/networking-part-5-shape-elevator-pitch/index.en.md

 When I started networking, I was very shy and holding back a lot and didn't really know how to make a good introduction.
 I was caught up in my world of technical terms and the things I surround myself with on a daily basis.
 Here's what my first elevator pitch may have sounded like:

 {{< admonition type="danger" title="First try" open="true" >}}
 My name is Mark and I'm really into Google Analytics, WordPress and Photoshop.
 I constantly keep up with changes and improvements that come out.
 I'm in knee deep with this internet stuff.
-Also: esthetics!
+Also: aesthetics!
 Helvetica Neue is just a blessing, don't you think?!
 {{< /admonition >}}

 That definitely made me come across as a tech nerd but not as someone you would hire to solve your technical issue or even involve me as a technical co-founder.
 Over the course of many of those early introductions and people not really being interested in my business, I've realized that something needed to change!